United States Regiments & Batteries > Michigan

 1862

-August 15 Organized at Detroit, Michigan, and mustered in under Colonel Henry A. Morrow and Lieutenant Colonel Mark Flanigan.
+August 15 The 24th Michigan Infantry Regiment was organized at Detroit, Michigan, and mustered in under the command of Colonel Henry A. Morrow and Lieutenant Colonel Mark Flanigan.

-August 29 Moved to Washington, D.C.; Attached to Defences of Washington, D.C.
+August 29 Moved to Washington, D.C.
+Attached to the Defences of Washington, D.C.

 September 4 Captain Henry W. Nall of the 7th Michigan Infantry was transferred to the 24th and appointed major.

-October Attached to 1st Brigade, 1st Division, 1st Army Corps, Army of the Potomac
+October Attached to 1st Brigade, 1st Division, 1st Corps, Army of the Potomac

 October 20-